Chemaclass/php-best-practices/team-work/agile.md

 ## Continuous feedback

-A healthy environment of openness and honest feedback among team members which is critical for a team to learn and adapt quickly to perform at their best potential.
+A healthy environment of openness and honest feedback among team members is critical for a team to learn and adapt quickly in order to perform at their best potential.

 ## Minimize the scope of your tasks